 These mini tongs are adorable, small, lightweight, and they have a ring that holds them closed when not in use.
 These make it so easy to pick up and mix food together.
 They are quick to clean and a fun treat to have on hand.
 I love them and don’t really need another cooking utensil.
 BONUS: when it's cheaper to purchase these in multiples, the extras are great gifts for others.

 I find one of the easiest ways to enjoy quick/economical nourishment (and to warm/wake oneself up) is to heat water for beverages, cereal and soup.
 Since lodging facilities don’t always have cooking appliances in rooms, and since I don't want to have to always go out to eat, I think it’s invaluable to carry an immersion heater.

 When I saw this lunchbox and cutting board, I had to have it.
 It’s my daily travel cutting board plus it can carry food.
-BONUS: when it’s not carrying food, the kitchen tools I’ve listed above can be stored in it for transport. =)
+BONUS: when it’s not carrying food, the kitchen tools above can be stored inside it during transport. =)

 I'm in love with matcha tea.
 But it isn't always easy to find pure organic Japanese matcha tea.
 I love that this brand is tested to be safe from radiation.
 BONUS: While matcha tea is typically expensive, a little goes a long way (one tiny can can last weeks).
 I like to use just a little, every morning.

 Hibiscus tea makes it easy for me to consume the antioxidant levels that I should consume throughout each day.
 It can be tough to find pure hibiscus tea in stores, though, so each box I toss in my luggage gives me a two week supply.
 BONUS: When I mix this hibiscus tea with matcha tea and a chunk of fresh ginger, it tastes amazing (no sweetener necessary).